Bayesian Geostatistical Modeling for Cluster Randomized Trials: Introduction

 \section{Introduction}

-Randomized controlled trials are represented as the gold standard in evaluating healthcare interventions \cite{schulzCONSORT2010Statement2010}.
-However, in many clinical and public health studies, randomizing individuals is often impractical due to the logistical complexity of delivering interventions or the risk of contamination among the individuals.
+Individually-randomized controlled trials are represented as the gold standard in evaluating healthcare interventions \cite{schulzCONSORT2010Statement2010}.
+However, in many clinical and public health studies, randomizing individuals is often impractical due to the logistical complexity of delivering interventions and the risk of treatment contamination among the individuals.
 Additionally, an individually randomized controlled trial may be unacceptable to the local population, which could threaten a trial’s successful completion and its social and scientific value that is essential to its justification \cite{whoEthicalIssuesRelated2014, kennedyImplementationEbolaVirus2016, kahnChoicesVaccineTrial2018}.
-More importantly, for research intended to inform policy reform, cluster randomized designs may provide findings that generalize better to real-world policy contexts \cite{raudenbushStatisticalAnalysisOptimal}.
+Furthermore, for research intended to inform policy reform, cluster randomized designs may provide findings that generalize better to real-world policy contexts \cite{raudenbushStatisticalAnalysisOptimal}.

 In such cases, cluster randomized trials (CRTs) can provide a robust alternative in which the interventions are randomized by groups of individuals, either by geography or institution to evaluate the effectiveness of interventions.
-CRTs have become a fundamental design in evaluating interventions in community health, education, and health service delivery and have been a recurrent theme in clinical trial designs with methodological research devoted to matched paired designs, intracluster correlation coefficient (ICC), and appropriate sample size calculations to address issues of clustering and power \cite{campbellDevelopmentsClusterRandomized2007}.
-Examples of CRTs in health care include primary care clinics of hospitals \cite{boultEffectGuidedCare2011, moherClusterRandomisedControlled2001}, schools or community-based programs, clinical decision support systems for mental health training \cite{benrimohAifredHealthDeep2018, tanguay-selaEvaluatingPerceivedUtility2022}, and regional vaccination campaigns \cite{borgeyEffectivenessInterventionCampaign2019, banerjeeImprovingImmunisationCoverage2010, varmaResearchProtocolTwo2019}.
+CRTs have become a fundamental design in evaluating interventions in community health, education, and health service delivery and have been a recurrent theme in clinical trial designs with methodological research devoted to matched paired designs, intracluster correlation coefficient (ICC), and sample size calculations to address issues of clustering and power \cite{campbellDevelopmentsClusterRandomized2007}.
+Examples of CRTs in health care settings include primary care clinics of hospitals \cite{boultEffectGuidedCare2011, moherClusterRandomisedControlled2001}, schools or community-based programs, clinical decision support systems for mental health training \cite{benrimohAifredHealthDeep2018, tanguay-selaEvaluatingPerceivedUtility2022}, and regional vaccination campaigns \cite{borgeyEffectivenessInterventionCampaign2019, banerjeeImprovingImmunisationCoverage2010, varmaResearchProtocolTwo2019}.